-The VPN service is available to all staff, postgraduate students and authorised contractors.
+The Virtual Private Network (VPN) service is available to all staff, postgraduate students and authorised contractors.

 You can establish a secure connection to our network from outside the University.
 This means the data passing between your computer and the University network is protected, as it is strongly encrypted.

-Most University resources do not require VPN as they are available and secured in other ways.
-For example, you can access email, Canvas and Student Services Online without VPN.
+Most University resources do not require a VPN connection as they are made available and secured in other ways, such as with Two Factor Authentication.
+For example, you can access email, Canvas and Student Services Online without a VPN.

 When you need to use VPN

-If your computer is not connected to the University network, but you want to access resources, you need a VPN connection.
+If your computer is not connected to the University network, but you want to access certain resources, you may need to establish a VPN connection.

 For example, you may need to use VPN if you:

 You may also need VPN when accessing University internal resources not publicly accessible through the internet.